AnyLog-co/documentation/background processes.md

 The ***MQTT Client*** process provides a mechanism to subscribe to topics of a MQTT broker.
 When  messages are received, the client retrieves the message and transforms the incoming messages to data structures that are processed by the node.
-Details on the MQTT Client process are available at the [Using MQTT Broker](https://github.com/AnyLog-co/documentation/blob/master/mqtt.md#using-mqtt-broker) section.
+Details on the MQTT Client process are available at the [Using a Message Broker](https://github.com/AnyLog-co/documentation/blob/master/message%20broker.md#using-a-message-broker) section.

 ## SMTP Client